ColinFay/website/_posts/2018-03-02-dockerfiler-cran.md

 excerpt_separator: <!--more-->
 ---

-{dockerfiler}, a package for easy Dockerfile creation from R is now on CRAN.
+{dockerfiler} is a package that comes with a simple, object orienteted API for Dockerfile creation, straight from your R session.
+Now on CRAN.

 <!--more-->

-{dockerfiler} is a package that comes with a simple, object orienteted, API for Dockerfile creation, straight from your R session.

 ## Installation